 In 2003, IVC filters were fast-tracked through the FDA since they were similar to previous products.
 By 2010, the FDA had received over 921 separate adverse effects reports from patients who experienced problems with the device dislodging, fracturing, migrating and more.
 Patients have reported to the FDA that their filters have fractured causing prongs to lodge in the lower lumbar of the spine, the small intestines, and punctured veins and organs.
 One California women even had an IVC filter prong lodge in her heart and is unable to undergo surgery due to the risk.
 Clearly, these are all painful and life threatening conditions.

 Currently, there are over 6,000 lawsuits pending in federal court because the various IVC companies knew their products were defective and yet they continued to sell them without telling patients and doctors about the potential risks.
-Two bellwether cases are set to go to court in 2018 – the first is in March 2018 – so it is critical to act now before your opportunity to make a claim is gone.
+One bellwether case was recently awarded while three more are scheduled for 2018:

 IVC filters evidently have several dangerous adverse effects that can not only cause great pain and suffering, but may have lethal repercussions.
 If you or a loved one has experienced any one of these adverse effects and had a Bard, Cook or Greenfield IVC filter implanted after 2003, you may be able to make a claim.
 Thousands of people who have been injured are joining together to voice their complaints against the manufacturers of these unsafe medical devices.
 Contact us today to see if we are able to help you.

 Free Guide Download